 Summary of Action: The County is exploring the opportunity to acquire units under this provision.
-The County wishes to clarify that an existing unit to mean a residential unit with a current Certificate of Occupancy as a residential unit.
-The County also seeks to clarify that an existing building that was constructed and obtained a certificate of occupancy for a non-residential use that could be adaptively re-used as residential units would not be counted as existing units.
+For the purposes of this Implementation Plan and the Stipulation, an existing unit means a residential unit with a current Certificate of Occupancy as a residential unit.
+For the purposes of this Implementation Plan and the Stipulation, an existing building that was constructed and obtained a certificate of occupancy for a non-residential use and that is adaptively re-used to create residential units would not have such units counted as existing units.